kevinwangsk/SONiC/doc/pmon-design.md

 Lots of items need to be find out before we know the feasibility, see the open questions.

 ## 6. Open Questions
+- 1.)
+For move hw-management from host to pmon
-1. hw-mgmt package prerequisites? if move it to pmon, need to install all the required packages to pmon.
+  - a.) hw-mgmt package prerequisites? if move it to pmon, need to install all the required packages to pmon.
-2. need to sort out the start chain, if we move hw-mgmt to pmon, means each time we reload config hw-mgmt will restart with pmon, some other tasks in other container may have dependncy on it, need more controll on the starting sequence?
+  - b.) need to sort out the start chain, if we move hw-mgmt to pmon, means each time we reload config hw-mgmt will restart with pmon, some other tasks in other container may have dependncy on it, need more controll on the starting sequence?
-3. other vendors? the way to manage devices are various on different platforms.
+  - c.) other vendors? the way to manage devices are various on different platforms.
-4. For the daemon to response the setting request, need support SNMP set and then daemon maybe need to listen to the DB change which come from SNMP.
+- 2.)
+For the daemon to response the setting request, need support SNMP set and then daemon maybe need to listen to the DB change which come from SNMP.